frozon/passbook/README.md

     end
 ```

-If you are running this on a different machine then what you used to create your WWDC keys
+If you are running this on a different machine from what you used to create your WWDC keys
 ```
     Passbook.configure do |passbook|
       passbook.wwdc_cert = Rails.root.join('wwdc_cert.pem')